-CRP is a marker of overall inflammation in your body.
-CRP is measured via a blood test.
-The lower your CRP, the better.
+CRP stands for C-reactive protein, and it is a marker of overall inflammation in your body.

-CRP is a rough tool and certainly not the end-all for diagnosing inflammation, although it was found to be more accurate than using cholesterol levels in predicting heart disease.
+CRP is a rough tool and certainly not the end-all for quantifying and diagnosing inflammation, although it was found to be more accurate than using cholesterol levels in predicting heart disease.

 Inflammation is important because it is common to nearly every modern disease, including heart disease, high cholesterol, cancer, obesity, dementia, arthritis, autoimmune disease, allergies, and digestive disorders.